-The justifications for New Clause 92A is that it provides for offences relating to the body corporates.
-Clause 92A of the Bill provides for it but the amendment seeks to provide for it separately.
+The justification for New Clause 92A is that it provides for offences relating to the body corporate.
+Clause 92 of the Bill provides for it but the amendment seeks to provide for it separately.
+Thank you.

-(Question, that the New Clause be read a Second Time, put and agreed to)
+(Question, that the new clause be read a Second Time, put and agreed to)

-(Question, that the New Clause be added to the Bill, put and agreed to)
+(Question, that the new clause be added to the Bill, put and agreed to)